EUHY Cash-Secured Put Strategy

 Frequently asked questions

-A cash-secured put on EUHY is the cash-secured put strategy applied to EUHY (etf).
+- A cash-secured put on EUHY is the cash-secured put strategy applied to EUHY (etf).
 The strategy is structurally neutral to slightly bullish: A cash-secured put sells an out-of-the-money put while holding cash equal to the strike-times-100 obligation, keeping the premium when the underlying stays above the strike.
-With EUHY etf trading near $53.53, the strikes shown on this page are snapped to the nearest listed EUHY chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With EUHY etf at $53.70 on the most recent close, the strikes shown on this page are snapped to the nearest listed EUHY chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the EUHY cash-secured put priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+- The breakeven for the EUHY cash-secured put priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current EUHY market-implied 1-standard-deviation expected move is approximately 7.05%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The EUHY market-implied 1-standard-deviation expected move in the same options snapshot is approximately 12.59%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.